serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 Note: If you are working with a Typescript package make sure you build it (`yarn build`) before deploying ;)

-### Adding new dependencies
+### Updating handler code

-If you would like to add new package dependencies, please be mindful of increasing cold start times and/or handler size.
+If you are updating the handler code, please be mindful of increasing cold start times and/or handler size, especially when adding new dependencies or doing complex operations.
 Note that JS `require` time has the most impact on cold start times.
-While code size is also important, it has little effect on cold start times, because Lambda seems to cache the code pretty efficiently.
+While code size is also important, it has little effect on cold start times, because Lambda seems to cache the code pretty efficiently - and this can be mitigated by minifying the Next.js build.

+Note that Node.js seems to have a minimum cold start time of ~150 ms, even on an hello-world handler.
+So the idea is to try to optimize everything else as much as possible.

 For example, importing the built-in AWS SDK JS v2 at the top of `default-handler.ts` (outside of the handler) via the below: